 Those are the two types of communities that we’re thinking of and the types of tests for each of them.
 So, if we we’re thinking about those early first graders or kindergarten level readers, kids who are reading at that level, this is what I’d recommend….

 Quick assessments for K – early 1st-grade readers

 If you’re teaching students within this reading level, this is what I recommend:

 A phoneme segmentation assessment is a test where you call out a word orally and ask the students to tell you the sounds that they hear.

-For example, you might call out the word “sit” and see if the student can segment or separate the sounds she heard in the word ‘sit.’
-If she groups two sounds into one, point that out once and let her correct the answer.
+For example, you might call out the word “sit” and see if the student can segment or separate the sounds they heard in the word ‘sit.’
+If they group two sounds into one, point that out once and let the student correct the answer.

 This phoneme segmentation test is also a great way to test your student’s letter-sound knowledge, so pay close attention!

 When students tackle nonsense words, they have to rely on their sound-based decoding skills and knowledge of the alphabetic principle to decode the word.

 Kids of all ages have a knack for tricking us with their reading ability.
 Yes, they might be able to recognize lots of high-frequency sight words, but they may not have the underlying strong sound-based decoding skills they need to progress and read fluently.

 A nonsense word reading test gets around this problem because if a child tries to read a word he has never seen before, he can’t rely on his visual memory.
 Instead, the student must tap into his ability to decode phonologically.